Fdslk/KotlinRepository/AndroidTrivia/README.md

     * modify system back button behavior in navigation.xml
       * set **PopUp**, this property can specify the back button destination
       * set **PopupToInclusive**, this property is a boolean value.
 If it is set as **false** or not set, it will keep the popup specified destination.
 Otherwise, it will remove all the destination actions.
+    * add up button
+      * This button has the same behavior like the system back button
+      * Don't need to make a new one from zero